BEN NICHOLSON British, 1894-1982

 In 1945/46 Ben Nicholson moved from reliefs to linear, abstract paintings.
 Nicholson was commissioned to paint a mural for the Time-Life Building in London in 1952.
 In 1954 he was given retrospectives at the Venice Biennale and at the Tate, London, and in 1955 the Stedelijk Museum, Amsterdam, The Netherlands.

-Ben Nicholson married for a third time in 1958 and moved to Ticino in Switzerland.
+Ben Nicholson married for the third time in 1958 and moved to Ticino in Switzerland.
 He eventually moved back to London where he died in February 1982.